postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 ### Saving a request to a collection

-You can save a request to a collection from the:
+You can save a request to a collection from the:9
 * Sidebar
 * New button in the Header toolbar
 * Launch screen